 Ace uses technology to maximize efficiency both in our Retailers' operations and in our RSCs.
-Among the computerized retail services developed or supported by Ace for our Retailers are: (i) retail store systems, including point-of-sale (POS) to manage pricing and product promotion; (ii) inventory, merchandising and pricing software (including category management and shelf-management); and (iii) other management information and productivity systems, including drop-ship support.
+Among the computerized retail services developed or supported by Ace for our Retailers are: (i) retail store systems, including point of sale (POS) to manage pricing and product promotion; (ii) inventory, merchandising and pricing software (including category management and shelf-management); and (iii) other management information and productivity systems, including drop-ship support.
 Many in-store operations are enhanced and streamlined by using Ace supported programs.
 These programs include:

-- Eagle for Windows This third-party system is a distributed in-store computer that provides POS, inventory management, accounts receivable, accounts payable, general ledger and reporting capabilities.
+• Eagle for Windows - This third-party system is a distributed in-store computer that provides POS, inventory management, accounts receivable, accounts payable, general ledger and reporting capabilities.
 The system is provided directly from the vendor to Retailers, subject to the terms and fees included in an agreement between the vendor and Retailer.
-The system allows the Retailer to create computer-generated orders for stock replenishment, participate in the Ace Rewards customer loyalty program, and is integrated to a number of the enterprise systems at the Ace corporate headquarters. - ACENET This intranet site serves as the primary communication platform between Ace and our Retailers.
+The system allows the Retailer to create computer-generated orders for stock replenishment, participate in the Ace Rewards customer loyalty program, and is integrated to a number of the enterprise systems at the Ace corporate headquarters.

+- ACENET This intranet site serves as the primary communication platform between Ace and our Retailers.
 In addition, a wealth of information such as product catalogs and special ordering functions can be accessed through this program.
-ACENET is a portal for the Ace Way of Retailing, which documents the best practices for operating an Ace store. - www.acehardware.com Ace Hardware's website is its branding, shopping and research solution for consumers, and it received over 231 million visits in 2020.
+ACENET is a portal for the Ace Way of Retailing, which documents the best practices for operating an Ace store. - www.acehardware.com Ace Hardware's website is its branding, shopping and research solution for consumers, and it received over 215 million visits in 2021.
 The website offers online shoppers more than 80,000 SKUs that can be shipped directly to their home or to their local Ace store.
 Retailers are also able to create personalized web pages for their stores on this site.
 Using this website consumers can check product availability at their local Ace and if they choose, order online and pick up at their Ace store as early as the same day.
-If a product is not available at their local Ace store but is available in the Ace RSC, consumers can choose to have the product shipped to their local Ace store and delivered to their home by local Ace store personnel.
+If a product is not available at their local Ace store but is available in the Ace RSC, consumers can choose to have the product shipped to their local Ace store and delivered to their home by local Ace store personnel. - Ace is in the process of replacing its legacy Warehouse Management System (WMS) with a third-party system from Manhattan Associates.
+Deployment into the first RSC occurred in February 2022 and will continue through 2024.